 Furthermore, the audit noted that coordination between UWSSAs and LGAs was not adequate.
 This has affected their ability to implement the National Water Policy and Strategies and by-laws on ensuring adequate provision of sewage services in the communities.
 As a result, there were destructions of sewer networks due to dumping of solid material into sewer network and also during the implementation of construction projects.
-This was mainly attributed by the lack of joint coordination mechanisms that could bring both UWSSAs and LGAs together in developing plans and strategies that would be implemented by all of them in prohibiting dumping of solid material into sewer network and destruction of sewer lines by any undertaking construction projects.
+This was mainly attributed by the lack of joint coordination mechanisms that could bring both UWSSAs and LGAs together in developing plans and strategies that would be implemented by all of them in prohibiting dumping of solid material into sewer network and destruction projects.